gabrield2acc/neox2/README.md

 If you can obtain Apple’s HotspotHelper entitlement for your bundle ID, we can replace the heuristic with a direct ANQP/NAI realm read.

+### Enabling realm-based switching (optional, requires entitlement)
+- Define the Swift flag `HOTSPOT_HELPER_ENABLED` for the target (Build Settings > Other Swift Flags: `-D HOTSPOT_HELPER_ENABLED`).
+- Add the private entitlement `com.apple.developer.networking.HotspotHelper` to the app (Apple-approved builds only).
+- Implement realm parsing in `HotspotHelperRealmDetector` (currently a stub).
+When the detected realm contains `sony.net`, the ad will switch to the AI-styled SONY view.

 ## Project structure
 - `NeoX2.xcodeproj` – Xcode project with a single SwiftUI app target
 - `NeoX2/` – app sources